turingschool/curriculum/source/projects/jsblogger.markdown

 end
 ```

-The go to your terminal and run @rake db:migrate@.
+The go to your terminal and run `rake db:migrate`.
 The rake command should show you that the migration ran and added columns to the database.

 ### Adding to the Model